pivotal/docs-tap/services-toolkit/reference/terminology-and-user-roles.hbs.md

 A service instance is an abstraction over one or a group of interrelated service resources that together provide the functions for a particular service.

-One of the service resources that make up an instance must either adhere to provisioned service or be a secret conforming to the service binding specification for Kubernetes.
+One of the service resources that make up an instance must either adhere to the definition of provisioned service, or be a secret conforming to the service binding specification for Kubernetes.
-This guarantees that you can claim and service and subsequently bind service instances to application workloads.
+This guarantees that you can claim a service and subsequently bind service instances to application workloads.

 You make service instances discoverable through service instance classes.